Beyond the Law (2019 film): Plot

-As Wilson returns to life in the city, he meets Charlotte (Saxon Sharbino) who was Chance's girlfriend and an employee at one of the clubs Chance frequently visited.
-Despite her claim that Chance developed a bad reputation as a gambler with excessively high debt, Frank discovers Charlotte stole Chance's money that was owed to Packard.
+As Wilson returns to life in the city, he meets Charlotte who was Chance's girlfriend and an employee at one of the clubs Chance frequently visited.
+Despite her claim that Chance developed a bad reputation as a gambler with excessively high debt, Frank discovers Charlotte bought drugs using all of Chance's money that was owed to Packard.
 She confesses she wanted to leave the city with Chance but could not convince him.
 Frank blames her as the cause of his son's death and holds her accountable for the rest of her life.
 Frank also confronts Packard himself and vows justice for his son's death.
 It is later revealed that Munce is a dirty cop, working as an informant for Adair's mob.
 He reveals Frank's location in the country to Packard, who then sends out a hit squad.
 Frank dispatches most of the hit squad before being wounded.
 Munce visits the hospital Frank is recovering at and meets Frank's friends Swilley and Ashley.

 Meanwhile, Boss Adair and Packard have a falling out after Adair condemns Packard's conduct and blames him for endangering their mob family for his wrongful murdering of Chance.
 Packard hatches a scheme to take over the mob family with his "father"'s second-in-command.
-The conspiracy is quickly discovered however and Adair kills his second-in-command as punishment.
+The conspiracy is quickly discovered however and Adair executes his second-in-command as punishment.
 Meanwhile, Munce informs Packard of Frank's two closest friends and Packard sets out to silence Swilley.
+Packard confronts and kills Swiley at his home.
 Munce attempts to have Frank killed during his release from the hospital by other dirty cops.
 The ambush fails and Frank soon after meets and fatally shoots Munce after he admits his corruption.
 Frank proceeds to go to Packard's headquarters where he confronts and kills him, but not before being wounded by one of Packard's men.
 Soon after, Boss Adair is waiting for Frank who he now knows he must kill to protect his mob operation and legacy.
 The two fight, but Adair easily overpowers the wounded Frank and shoots him.
 Police respond to a 9-1-1 call on Frank's phone as the dying Frank smiles with content at the knowledge Adair will be imprisoned for life.

 The film's final moments follow Charlotte who apparently went into hiding at a hotel.
 She reads a breaking news bulletin on her smartphone reporting Boss Adair's arrest and questioning for the murders of Frank Wilson and Detective Munce.
-Fearing her involvement, Charlotte attempts to flee for her life but is intercepted by one of Adair's associates armed with a gun.
+Fearing any possible connections, Charlotte attempts to flee for her life but is intercepted by one of Adair's associates armed with a gun.